tormozz48/bookomol/promts/initial.md

 * AWS S3
 * AWS Lambda
-* AWS RDS
+* AWS DynamoDB if needed
 * AWS SQS

 ### Development environment

-It should be easily to run project locally in docker and docker-compose

-* Use PostgreSQL database in Docker compose
-* Use Minio as replacement of cloud storage for development
+Use sst framework for AWS organization and deploying of AWS stack [sst](https://sst.dev) Use some ability to run project locally if possible with sst framework.

 ## Book processing flow

-1. User uploads pdf book
+1. User uploads pdf book with telegram bot
 2. Original pdf book is stored in AWS S3 cloud storage
 3. S3 bucket is configured to trigger AWS Lambda function on object creation
 4. AWS Lambda function downloads original pdf book from AWS S3 cloud storage